-- This space is right next to our climbing tree and therefore, is perfect for supervising activity within the tree. - Staff members carry a whistle with them that is blown in the event of an emergency.
+- Staff members carry a whistle with them that is blown in the event of an emergency.
 When the whistle is blown, the children are to stop what they are doing, look for the person who has blown the whistle and calmly move towards them.
-Once the group is gathered, the staff member can direct them accordingly. - $\circ~$ This is a procedure that is explained and practiced with the children regularly across the year. - In the event that an adult or child sees a snake, the agreed and practiced protocol is to freeze, observe the snake's movements and call out "snake" loudly and clearly.
-The closest teacher will proceed to the area and assess the situation. - In some cases, it may be appropriate to allow the snake to continue its direction of movement and calmly direct the children to a safe area. - If required, the teacher will assist the child/children move to a safe area while the other teacher directs the rest of the group to safety. - It should be noted that although we have had reported sightings of snakes in Bowman park and the creek, we are yet to see a snake on one of our ventures.
+Once the group is gathered, the staff member can direct them accordingly. - This is a procedure that is explained and practiced with the children regularly across the year. - If an adult or child sees a snake, the agreed and practiced protocol is to freeze, observe the snake's movements and call out "snake" loudly and clearly.
+The closest teacher will proceed to the area and assess the situation. - o In some cases, it may be appropriate to allow the snake to continue its direction of movement and calmly direct the children to a safe area. - o If required, the teacher will assist the child/children move to a safe area while the other teacher directs the rest of the group to safety. - O It should be noted that although we have had reported sightings of snakes in Bowman park and the creek, in the previous 5 years, we have only observed one snake on one of our ventures - a non-venomous Keelback Snake.
 One of the consequences, in this case a positive one, of being a large, active group of people is that most fauna vacate an area upon our arrival. - In the unlikely event that a snake bite occurs, staff will respond as per their first aid training.
 Snake bite response is reviewed annually during staff meetings. - Due to the exposure to a diverse range of flora both within our Kindy yard and in Bowman Park, we actively engage the children in discussions regarding the potential dangers of eating unknown/poisonous plants.
 We also openly acknowledge the active and culturally significant role bush food plays for some people.
 Therefore, the importance of being knowledgeable about safe plants/foods is highlighted.
-In the absence of such knowledge amongst our staff, we promote the simple rule - Always check with an adult before eating any plant and if that adult is unsure, then avoid the plant until able to check with an informed adult.
+In the absence of such knowledge amongst our staff, we promote the simple rule Always check with an adult before eating any plant and if that adult is unsure, then avoid the plant until able to check with an informed adult.
 This rule is suitable outside of the Kindy context also.